 Yotta Savings Promotions

 Yotta offers two different promotions for new customers: a sign-up bonus and a referral bonus.
 However, neither of them is a traditional cash bonus.
 Instead, each will set you up with more tickets and more chances to win prizes.

 Here’s a closer look:

 Yotta’s sign-up bonus works much in the same way as a credit card sign-up promotion.
 To earn it, you need to spend at least $2,000 with your Yotta debit card in the first four months after signing up.
-You get 1,000 extra tickets in the following lottery if you hit the mark.
+You get 1,000 extra tickets in the following sweepstakes if you hit the mark.

 If you bring your friends and family into the Yotta community, you’ll earn even more tickets.
 The referral program is broken into tiers.
 The more people you bring in, the more you earn.
 Here’s the full breakdown: